 The title of this post says it all.

 Protecting my peace was the best decision I ever made.
-In between the struggles of dealing with my father’s death, my abusive, narcissistic ex-boyfriend, losing the boy I would’ve truly wanted to marry and my best friend, I settled on this peace in my life that I never knew could exist.
+In between the struggles of dealing with my father’s death, my first ex-boyfriend, losing the boy I would’ve truly wanted to marry and my best friend, I settled on this peace in my life that I never knew could exist.

 Sure, problems do still persist — the ups and downs of home life and school but this is the most peaceful I’ve ever felt mentally.